Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 LJI Wealth Management

 LJI Wealth Managment is a fee-based firm that offers investment management and financial planning to individuals, both above and below the high-net-worth threshold, charitable organizations and corporations.
-As a fee-based firm it can receive compensation for the sale of insurance products, like annuities.
-However, as a fiduciary it is legally obliged to put client interests first, at all times.
+As a fee-based firm, representatives of the firm can receive compensation for the sale of insurance products, like annuities.
+However, as a fiduciary it is legally required to put clients' interests first at all times.

-Professional designations represented on the staff include Certified Financial Planner™ (CFP®), certified public accountant (CPA) and certified divorce financial analyst (CDFA).
+Professional designations represented on the staff include the CFP®, certified public accountant (CPA) and certified divorce financial analyst (CDFA).

 • Stocks outperform bonds